 To manage lands that are geologically or culturally important in a manner that takes into account their unique qualities.
-Summary of Evidence: Not reviewed during 2019 Surveillance Audit.
+Summary of Evidence: Not audited in 2021.

 Objective 7 Efficient Use of Fiber Resources

 To minimize waste and ensure the efficient use of fiber resources.